mekza/algoliasearch-client-readme-generator/include/templates/README.md

 Clear an index
 -------------
-You can delete the index content without removing settings and index specific API keys with the clearIndex command:
+You can delete the index contents without removing settings and index specific API keys by using the clearIndex command:

 <%= snippet("clear_index") %>